SevlaMare/TrackDayAPI/README.md

 ```
 git clone git@github.com:SevlaMare/TrackDayAPI.git
 ```
-Otherwise just hit (Download Zip) on green button (Code) at top of this page.
+Otherwise just hit (Download Zip) on the green button (Code) at top of this page.

 #### Setup